 Phone

 608-833-4001

 Email

 mail@wilsonlawgroup.com

+Website

-Website wilsonlawgroup.com
+wilsonlawgroup.com

-All classes are presented by WLG unless otherwise indicated

-Symposium II Saturday, January 22, 2022
+Symposium II Saturday, January 22, 2021

 8:30 a.m.
 8:30 a.m.

 Funding Income Taxes for Trusts

 Break

 9:45 a.m.
 9:45 a.m.

 Trustee Training: Trust Process Using Trusts to Protect Your Assets from Long-Term Care Costs

 Break

 11:00 a.m.
 11:00 a.m.

 Trustee Training: Administration Process Planning for Incapacity

-Symposium III Saturday, May 21, 2022
+Symposium III Saturday, May 21, 2021

 8:30 a.m.
+Trustee Training: Trust Process 8:30 a.m.
 Current Events in Estate Planning

-eak
+Break

 9:45 a.m.
+9:45 a.m.

-Estate Planning (& Mistakes) of the Rich & Famous
+Trustee Training: Administration Process Estate Planning (& Mistakes) of the Rich & Famous

-eak
+Break

 11:00 a.m.
+11:00 a.m.

+Have You Done Your Homework?
 Tax Advantages of Charitable Planning

-֡

 Check out our library of recorded workshops!

 - 1. Go to wilsonlawgroup.com

 - 2. Under "Free Workshops," click "Log in to Watch RWay Workshops"

 - 3. Enter password Sinatra 2013

+^{}All classes are presented by WLG unless otherwise indicated

 Trustee Training: The Trust Process

 This program will provide attendees with an understanding of estate planning concepts, why a trust is useful in comprehensive planning, and an introduction to the trust administration process.
 Attendance is a must for every Trustee and successor Trustee.
 A Trustee Handbook will be included.
 This program is a precursor for the Trustee Training (The Administration Process) program.

 Trustee Training: The Administrative Process

 The Trust Administration workshop provides Trustees with a detailed description of the decisions to be made and the tasks to be completed following the death of a Trustmaker.
 These include valuing assets, administering retirement plans and annuities, dividing and distributing trust assets, and preparing estate and fiduciary income tax returns.
 It is important to know how to handle these responsibilities before the need exists.
 Prior attendance at the Trustee Training (The Trust Process) program is highly encouraged.

 Funding Your Trust

 Funding is a critical function of maintaining your trust.
 Even though your current assets are coordinated with your trust, it is your responsibility to make sure that all assets acquired in the future are also coordinated with your trust.
 This workshop will help you understand how to properly maintain your trust funding.
 It also provides essential information to correctly fund your trust, so be sure to sign up if you have not yet taken the class.

 Income Taxes for Trusts

 Income taxes are often a secondary discussion topic during the course of planning an estate.
 However, basic knowledge of trust and estate income tax rules is essential to avoiding common mistakes that can cost thousands of dollars.
 This workshop will provide a practical overview of the issues that arise in connection with the income taxation of trusts and estates.

 Have You Done Your Homework?